 I’m saddened by the death of Robin Williams.
 As a teenager, he gave me countless hours of joy watching him play Mork.
 While he was seven years older than me, it feels like he’s of my generation.
 What despair drives a person to kill themselves?
 Williams, one would think, had everything.
 He could have left the world stage and lived out his life in ease.
 I hope as the story unfolds that there is more to it than just that the guy was depressed.
 His publicist reported that he “has been battling severe depression”.
 So why didn’t someone do something to help him?
 Continue reading

 The other night I was in Washington D.C. walking from 14 street down U street to the Dupont Circle Metro.
 I passed two men walking down the street holding hands.
 It warmed my heart.
 And then it immediately dawned on me how far I had truly come.
 There was a time not too long ago when I would cringe seeing men holding hands.
 It would make me very uncomfortable.
 Continue reading

-At one point on the long road to separation, my wife asked me during a particularly painful conversation, ‘So, are you doing this just for sex?
-Your not 21 you know!’
+At one point on the long road to separation and coming out, my wife asked me during a particularly painful conversation, ‘So, are you doing this just for sex?
+You are not 21, you know!’
 No, I said, I was not doing it for the sex, (although to myself I thought that the sex part would be nice).
-Primarily I was separating because I believed that if I didn’t leave, and leave soon, I risked nothing less than the death of my soul.
+Primarily I was separating because I believed that if I didn’t leave and leave soon, I risked nothing less than the death of my soul.
 Now I know the phrase ‘death of my soul’ sounds just a bit dramatic, but that’s how I saw it.
-What I tried to explain to her, quite badly, was that I desperately needed, for what ever time I had left on earth, to live honestly, with a sense of integrity in the world.
+What I tried to explain to her, quite badly, was that I desperately needed, for whatever time I had left on earth, to live honestly, with a sense of integrity in the world.
 Continue reading